-Under some Actions, a second - and in some cases a third - pre-financing payment will be transferred to the beneficiary within 30 calendar days of the receipt, by the National or Executive Agency, of the further pre-financing payment requests advanced by the beneficiary or within 60 calendar days if the further pre-financing payment request is accompanied by a progress report.
+Under some Actions, a second - and in some cases a third - pre-financing payment will be transferred to the beneficiary within 60 calendar days of the receipt, by the National or Executive Agency, of the further pre-financing payment requests advanced by the beneficiary if the further pre-financing payment request is accompanied by an interim report.
 These further pre-financing payments may be requested when at least 70% of the previous pre-financing payment has been used up.
-Where the statement on the use of the previous pre-financing payment(s) shows that less than 70% of the previous pre-financing payment(s) has been used to cover costs of the action, the amount of the new pre-financing to be paid may be reduced by the difference between the 70% threshold and the amount used, depending on the action concerned.
+Where the statement on the use of the previous pre-financing payment(s) shows that less than 70% of the previous pre-financing payment(s) has been used to cover costs of the action, the amount of the new pre-financing to be paid shall be reduced by the unused amounts of the previous pre-financing.

-INTERIM (OR PROGRESS) REPORT
+INTERIM OR PROGRESS/TECHNICAL REPORTS

-Under some Actions, beneficiaries will be asked to submit an interim/progress report informing on the state of implementation of the project and - in some cases - accompanying the request for a further pre-financing payment.
-The interim/progress report must be submitted by the deadline indicated in the grant agreement or grant decision.
+Under some Actions, beneficiaries will be asked to submit an interim report accompanying the request for a further prefinancing payment.
+In other cases, beneficiaries can be as well requested to submit a progress/technical report informing on the state of implementation of the project.
+Progress/technical reports do not trigger a further pre-financing payment.
+The interim and the progress/technical reports must be submitted by the deadline indicated in the grant agreement or grant decision.